LHCGreg/animerecs/README.md

 3. Install the postgres package

 4. Set a password for the "postgres" PostgreSQL user and allow Linux users other than postgres to log in as the "postgres" PostgreSQL user.
-Using the postgres user is not necessarily ideal in a production environment, but it's easiest to set up for development.
+Using the postgres user is not ideal in a production environment, but it's easiest to set up for development.

 $ su - postgres
 $ psql -d template1 -c "ALTER USER postgres WITH PASSWORD 'testpw';"